Check Out Easy Steps To Replace A Toilet Flange

 Above were the steps to install or replace a toilet flange, which is detachable and also simple to install.

-The materials require for installing a toilet flange extender are the same as that of regular toilet flange.
-Only one additional piece of equipment need is silicone caulk.
+The materials required for installing a toilet flange extender are the same as that of a regular toilet flange.
+The only additional piece of equipment needed is silicone caulk.
 Sometimes toilet flange extenders have rubber gaskets that will not require caulk for sealing the space between the floor and the extender.

 Since the extenders are not replaceable, one needs to check the durability of them.